 3).
 RFE and/or EAD/AP

-2-8 months following the biometrics appointment, K1 visa spouses will receive an EAD/AP if they file a Form I-765/I-131 at an earlier time and no initial evidence missing in their initial AOS application.
+4-8 months following the biometrics appointment, K1 visa spouses will receive an EAD if they file a Form I-765 at an earlier time and no initial evidence missing in their initial AOS application.
 It will about 12-18 months to receive an AP.
 If any of initial evidence missing like insufficiency documentation in Form I-864 Affidavit of Support, the USCIS will issue a Request for Initial Evidence.
 Applicants normally have 87 days from its issuance to respond such request.
 Delay or failure to respond such request will result a delay in the issuance of EAD/AP or denial of the entire I-485 adjustment of status application.

 4).
 USCIS interview

 Later, if asked to attend an I-485 interview, K1 visa spouses will receive an I-485 interview notice which requires the newlyweds to appear at an interview.
 A USCIS adjudicator will interview them to ensure that they have entered into a bona fide marriage rather than just marrying to get a green card.
 If they well prepared the interview and everything goes smoothly at the interview, the USCIS officer will approve the AOS application and the K1 visa spouses will obtain a green card in the mail within two weeks.
 Learn more about how to prepare a marriage-based I-485 interview in our article I-485 Adjustment of Status Interview FAQ.

 To get prepared for your I-485 interview with an interview training by an experienced immigration attorney.
 Schedule a training today!